harrys1000rr/HK-BE-NC-News-Board/README.md

 -----------------------------------------------------------
 ## Deployment

-You will need to create two .env files for your project: .env.test and .env.development.
+You need to create two .env files for your project: .env.test and .env.development.
 In each file, add `PGDATABASE=<database_name_here>`, with the database name for that environment.
 The default names are nc_news_test and nc_news for the test and dev environments.

 You should run the script `psql -f setup.sql` to create the databases.
 To seed the database in the current ENV, run `npm run seed`.
 This will wipe all the data and resets the tables with the original data that is in the `db` folder in both dev and test environments.